raniaspant/raniaspant.github.ioOLD/about.md

 ### [](#header-3)What do I like?

 I enjoy a good programming challenge but I also enjoy utilizing my programming skills to assist any needs I may have.
 I want to check out NBA statistics because I want to see if my team is going to win or not, might as well build a Neural Network on this to do it on its own.
 Stuff like that.

+### [](#header-3)But what do I like NOW?

+I still enjoy a good programming challenge.
+But right now I really like studying about Neural Networks and I like doing so while learning more python related attributes.
+So, python and NN.
+This is what I like now.

 ### [](#header-3)What do I want?